lsst-dm/dm_dev_guide/install.rst

 This installs the ``loadLSST.*`` scripts, which you should source to ensure that LSST tools (e.g., the eups command) are included in your path.

-The install script will check your system to ensure that appropriate versions of critical packages are installed on your system, to enable bootstrapping the Stack, including ``git``, and ``python``.
+The install script will check your system to ensure that appropriate versions of critical packages are installed on your system, to enable bootstrapping the Science Pipelines, including ``git``, and ``python``.
 If these packages are not available, the script will offer to install them for you (using the Anaconda Python distribution for the latter packages).

 Allowing the installation of these core packages will not replace or modify any other version of these packages that may be installed on your system.